ChristopherLajoie82/financial-and-survey-analysis/README.md

-# financial-and-survey-analysis
-Overview: In this project, I conducted a comprehensive data analysis for a non-profit organization aiming to improve event attendance, membership engagement, and donation levels.
-The analysis involved designing a 27-question survey, which garnered 264 responses, and analyzing the organization’s financial data from January 2022 to August 2024.
-The goal was to identify key factors that influence member participation and financial contributions, ultimately guiding strategic decision-making.

-Survey Analysis: The survey focused on understanding the preferences and behaviors of the organization's members and supporters.
-Key areas of interest included event attendance, membership status, donation habits, and communication channels.
-The insights gained from this analysis informed the organization's marketing and engagement strategies, ensuring they align with the needs and interests of their community.

-Machine Learning Models: To gain deeper insights and predict key outcomes, I employed a variety of machine learning models, including:

-Random Forest Model:

-Purpose: To predict membership retention and donation likelihood based on survey responses.

-Performance:

-Accuracy: 77.36%

-Class 0 (Majority Class):

-Precision: 0.78

-Recall: 0.95

-F1-Score: 0.85

-Class 1 (Minority Class):

-Precision: 0.75

-Recall: 0.38

-F1-Score: 0.50

-Insights: The model excelled in predicting outcomes for the majority class, while it struggled with the minority class, highlighting a potential class imbalance issue that could be addressed in future model tuning.

-Regularized Linear Regression Model:

-Purpose: To assess the relationship between multiple features (such as age, event attendance, and donation history) and their impact on key outcomes.

-Regularization: Ridge Regression with alpha set to 4.

-Performance:

-Training R²: 0.8325 to 0.8662

-Test R²: Ranged from -0.3861 to 0.9107

-Training RMSE: 0.1553 to 0.1741

-Test RMSE: 0.1275 to very large errors in some cases (indicating potential overfitting or data issues in specific segments).

-Insights: The model provided strong predictive performance in training but showed variability in test performance, suggesting that further tuning or feature selection may be needed to improve generalization.

-Logistic Regression Model:

-Purpose: To classify members based on their likelihood to donate or renew membership.

-Approach: Standard logistic regression was used to model binary outcomes, focusing on key predictors identified from the survey.

-Performance: The model provided clear insights into which factors most strongly influenced binary outcomes, such as donation behavior or membership renewal.

-K-Fold Cross-Validation:

-Purpose: To validate the robustness and generalizability of the models.

-Approach: I applied K-Fold cross-validation to ensure that the models performed consistently across different subsets of the data, reducing the risk of overfitting and improving confidence in the results.

-Financial Data Analysis: Parallel to the survey, I analyzed the financial data of the non-profit, focusing on cash flow and membership contributions.
-This analysis highlighted trends in revenue generation, event profitability, and donor engagement, providing actionable insights for improving financial management.

-Key Findings:
-Optimize Advertising Strategy:

-•Consider investing in targeted marketing, especially to boost event attendance and membership renewals, particularly in underperforming areas.
-This could include leveraging the preferred communication channels identified in the survey, such as word of mouth and online methods.

-Enhance Donor Engagement:

-•Personal Connection: Emphasize the impact of donations and strengthen storytelling around the organization’s mission.

-•Trust & Motivation: Ensure communication highlights trust in the organization and the impact of donations.
-Regular updates and transparency can reinforce donor confidence and encourage continued support.

-Focus on Profitable Events:

- Analyze successful events and replicate their key elements to maximize revenue.
-The survey indicates a preference for low-cost, family-oriented events among younger audiences and cause-specific events for older demographics.
-Prioritizing these could enhance attendance and satisfaction.

-Strengthen Membership Retention:

- •Targeted Engagement: Membership renewal rates are higher among older demographics with long-term ties to the organization.
-Tailor engagement strategies, benefits, and communication to reinforce their connection and encourage renewals.

-•Youth Engagement: Younger demographics express uncertainty about future membership.
-Introduce programs that specifically appeal to them, potentially leading to long-term loyalty.

-Community Involvement & Growth:

-•Word of Mouth: Leverage this powerful tool for spreading awareness, as indicated by the survey.
-Engaging current members as ambassadors could enhance community involvement and drive membership growth.

-•Long-Term Loyalty: Engage younger audiences early to cultivate long-term membership.
-Offering early value and benefits can lead to sustained involvement over the years.

-Financial Management:

-Donation & Event Revenue: Optimize revenue streams by focusing on the most profitable events and enhancing donor engagement.
-Continued monitoring of income sources will help maintain financial stability.

-Diversify Income Streams: To reduce the reliance on donations and event-based income, consider developing additional revenue streams, such as merchandise sales or partnerships with local businesses.

-Conclusion: This project provided the non-profit with data-driven insights to enhance member engagement, optimize events, and improve financial stability.
-The findings will guide future strategies, helping the organization fulfill its mission more effectively.
+# Financial-And-Survey-Analysis
+## **Overview**
+In this project, I conducted a comprehensive data analysis for a non-profit organization with the aim of improving event attendance, membership engagement, and donation levels.
+The analysis included designing a 27-question survey that received 264 responses and analyzing the organization’s financial data from January 2022 to August 2024.
+The goal was to identify key factors influencing member participation and financial contributions, ultimately guiding strategic decision-making.

+## **Survey Analysis**
+The survey focused on understanding the preferences and behaviors of the organization's members and supporters.
+Key areas of interest included event attendance, membership status, donation habits, and preferred communication channels.
+The insights gained from this analysis helped align the organization's marketing and engagement strategies with the needs and interests of its community.

+## **Machine Learning Models**

+### 1. **Random Forest Model**
+   - **Purpose**: Predict membership retention and donation likelihood based on survey responses.
+   - **Performance**:
+     - **Accuracy**: 77.36%
+     - **Class 0 (Majority Class)**:
+       - Precision: 0.78
+       - Recall: 0.95
+       - F1-Score: 0.85
+     - **Class 1 (Minority Class)**:
+       - Precision: 0.75
+       - Recall: 0.38
+       - F1-Score: 0.50
+   - **Insights**: The model performed well in predicting outcomes for the majority class but struggled with the minority class, highlighting potential class imbalance.
+Further model tuning or class balancing techniques may improve results for the minority class.

+### 2. **Regularized Linear Regression Model**
+   - **Purpose**: Assess the relationship between multiple features (e.g., age, event attendance, donation history) and their impact on key outcomes.
+   - **Regularization**: Ridge Regression (Alpha set to 4)
+   - **Performance**:
+     - **Training R²**: 0.8325 to 0.8662
+     - **Test R²**: Ranged from -0.3861 to 0.9107
+     - **Training RMSE**: 0.1553 to 0.1741
+     - **Test RMSE**: 0.1275, with significant errors in some cases indicating potential overfitting or data issues.
+   - **Insights**: While the model showed strong predictive performance during training, test performance was variable.
+This suggests that further tuning or refined feature selection may improve the model’s generalizability.

+### 3. **Logistic Regression Model**
+   - **Purpose**: Classify members based on their likelihood to donate or renew membership.
+   - **Approach**: Standard logistic regression was applied to predict binary outcomes, focusing on key predictors from the survey data.
+   - **Insights**: This model identified which factors most strongly influenced binary outcomes, such as donation behavior and membership renewal, providing actionable insights for the organization.

+### 4. **K-Fold Cross-Validation**
+   - **Purpose**: Ensure the robustness and generalizability of the models.
+   - **Approach**: K-Fold cross-validation was applied to evaluate model consistency across different subsets of the data, reducing the risk of overfitting and increasing confidence in the results.

+## **Financial Data Analysis**
+Alongside the survey, I analyzed the organization’s financial data, focusing on cash flow and membership contributions.
+This analysis provided insights into revenue generation, event profitability, and donor engagement, offering practical recommendations for improving financial management.

+## **Key Findings and Recommendations**

+### 1. **Optimize Advertising Strategy**
+   - Invest in targeted marketing, particularly to boost event attendance and membership renewals in underperforming areas.
+Leverage the survey’s insights into preferred communication channels (e.g., word of mouth, online marketing).

+### 2. **Enhance Donor Engagement**
+   - **Personal Connection**: Highlight the impact of donations through storytelling around the organization’s mission.
+   - **Trust & Motivation**: Build donor trust through transparent communication and regular updates, emphasizing the tangible outcomes of their support.

+### 3. **Focus on Profitable Events**
+   - Analyze successful events to identify key drivers of success.
+According to survey responses, younger audiences prefer low-cost, family-oriented events, while older demographics are drawn to cause-specific events.
+Tailoring event offerings based on these preferences can enhance attendance and satisfaction.

+### 4. **Strengthen Membership Retention**
+   - **Targeted Engagement**: Older members with longer-term ties to the organization are more likely to renew.
+Tailor engagement strategies to maintain their involvement.
+   - **Youth Engagement**: Younger members are more uncertain about future membership.
+Developing youth-centric programs can foster long-term loyalty.

+### 5. **Community Involvement & Growth**
+   - **Word of Mouth**: This remains a powerful tool for spreading awareness.
+Encourage current members to act as ambassadors for the organization to drive membership growth.
+   - **Long-Term Loyalty**: Engage younger audiences early by offering value and benefits that encourage sustained involvement.

+### 6. **Financial Management**
+   - **Donation & Event Revenue**: Optimize revenue streams by focusing on high-performing events and improving donor engagement.
+   - **Diversify Income Streams**: To reduce reliance on donations and event-based income, explore additional revenue opportunities such as merchandise sales or partnerships with local businesses.

+## **Conclusion**
+This project provided the non-profit organization with data-driven insights to enhance member engagement, optimize events, and improve financial stability.
+The survey analysis, combined with financial data and predictive modeling, offered a comprehensive understanding of key areas for improvement.
+These findings will guide the organization’s future strategies, helping it achieve its mission more effectively and sustainably.